borischen0203/short_url/README.md

 </p>

 ```
-   7. If the page shows the Alias is not available, please try another one!
+   7. If the page shows the Alias is not available(be used), please try another one!
 ```

 <p align="left">